Politics of Portugal: XV Constitutional Government (2002–2004)

-The XV Constitutional Government was led by José Manuel Durão Barroso, leader of the Social Democratic Party in coalition with the People's Party, whose leader, Paulo Portas, became Minister of Defence.
+Following the results of the 2002 early election, the XV Constitutional Government, led by José Manuel Durão Barroso, leader of the Social Democratic Party, in coalition with the People's Party, whose leader, Paulo Portas, became Minister of Defence, was sworn in in April 2002.
+This government lasted two years because, in June 2004, Durão Barroso announced his resignation in order to become President of the European Commission.

 XVI Constitutional Government (2004–2005)

 After José Manuel Durão Barroso accepted the invitation to be the next European Commission President, a new government had to be formed.
-Though opposition parties called for general elections, President Jorge Sampaio named Pedro Santana Lopes, the new Social Democratic Party leader, as Prime Minister, who thus formed a new government, in coalition with the People's Party.
+Though opposition parties called for general elections, President Jorge Sampaio named Pedro Santana Lopes, the new Social Democratic Party leader, as prime minister, who thus formed a new government, in coalition with the People's Party.
 However, in December 2004, due to several controversies involving the government, the President dissolved the parliament and called for early elections.
 Santana Lopes resigned after the announcement of the President's decision.

 XVII and XVIII Constitutional Governments (2005–2011)

 In the elections on 20 February, the Socialist Party obtained its largest victory ever, achieving an absolute majority for the first time in the party's history.
 Prime Minister José Sócrates was sworn in by President Jorge Sampaio on 12 March.
 To many's surprise, Sócrates formed a cabinet made up of roughly half senior members of the Socialist Party and half independents, notably including Diogo Freitas do Amaral, founder of the right wing People's Party, who assumed office as Ministry of Foreign Affairs (he later resigned due to personal issues).